 On September 16, 2015, a search of DRAGONE’s residence revealed clothing and sunglasses consistent with those worn during the Durham robbery on September 3, as well as a bank-style bag consistent with the one used during several of the bank robberies.

 DRAGONE was arrested on September 18, 2015, and is released on a $50,000 bond.
 He is scheduled to be sentenced by U.S. District Judge Janet Bond Arterton on May 13, 2016, at which time he faces a maximum term of imprisonment of 20 years.

-This investigation has been conducted by the FBI, the Connecticut State Police and the Middletown, Cheshire, Berlin, Wethersfield, and Rocky Hill Police Departments, with the assistance of the Connecticut Department of Emergency Services and Public Protection, Division of Scientific Services is assisting the investigation.
+This investigation has been conducted by the FBI, the Connecticut State Police and the Middletown, Cheshire, Berlin, Wethersfield, and Rocky Hill Police Departments, with the assistance of the Connecticut Department of Emergency Services and Public Protection, Division of Scientific Services.
 The case is being prosecuted by Assistant U.S. Attorney Douglas P. Morabito.